h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 5\.
 Verify that both dataset were added to the **Datasets Overview**, your screen should look similar to the  page below:

 ![retail-store-train-test-datasets](assets/retail-store-train-test-datasets.jpg)

+## Appendix B: Time Series FAQ

+**What if my data has a time dependency?**

+If you know that your data has a strong time dependency, select a time column before starting the experiment.
+The time column must be in a Datetime format that can be parsed by pandas, such as “2017-11-06 14:32:21”, “Monday, June 18, 2012” or “Jun 18 2018 14:34:00” etc., or contain only integers.

+If you are unsure about the strength of the time dependency, run two experiments: One with time column set to “[OFF]” and one with time column set to “[AUTO]” (or pick a time column yourself).

+**What is a lag, and why does it help?**

+A lag is a feature value from a previous point in time.
+Lags are useful to take advantage of the fact that the current (unknown) target value is often correlated with previous (known) target values.
+Hence, they can better capture target patterns along the time axis.

+Why can’t I specify a validation data set for time-series problems?
+Why do you look at the test set for time-series problems

+The problem with validation vs test in the time series setting is that there is only one valid way to define the split.
+If a test set is given, its length in time defines the validation split and the validation data has to be part of train.
+Otherwise the time-series validation won’t be useful.

+For instance: Let’s assume we have train = [1,2,3,4,5,6,7,8,9,10] and test = [12,13], where integers define time periods (e.g., weeks).
+For this example, the most natural train/valid split that mimics the test scenario would be: train = [1,2,3,4,5,6,7] and valid = [9,10], and month 8 is not included in the training set to allow for a gap.
+Note that we will look at the start time and the duration of the test set only (if provided), and not at the contents of the test data (neither features nor target).
+If the user provides validation = [8,9,10] instead of test data, then this could lead to inferior validation strategy and worse generalization.
+Hence, we use the user-given test set only to create the optimal internal train/validation splits.
+If no test set is provided, the user can provide the length of the test set (in periods), the length of the train/test gap (in periods) and the length of the period itself (in seconds).

+**Why does the gap between train and test matter?
+Is it because of creating the lag features on the test set?**

+Taking the gap into account is necessary in order to avoid too optimistic estimates of the true error and to avoid creating history-based features like lags for the training and validation data (which cannot be created for the test data due to the missing information).

+**In regards to applying the target lags to different subsets of the time group columns, are you saying Driverless AI perform auto-correlation at “levels” of the time series?
+For example, consider the Walmart dataset where I have Store and Dept (and my target is Weekly Sales).
+Are you saying that Driverless AI checks for auto-correlation in Weekly Sales based on just Store, just Dept, and both Store and Dept?**

+Currently, auto-correlation is only applied on the detected superkey (entire TGC) of the training dataset relation at the very beginning.
+It’s used to rank potential lag-sizes, with the goal to prune the search space for the GA optimization process, which is responsible for selecting the lag features.

+**How does Driverless AI detect the time period?**

+Driverless AI treats each time series as a function with some frequency 1/ns.
+The actual value is estimated by the median of time deltas across maximal length TGC subgroups.
+The chosen SI unit minimizes the distance to all available SI units.

+**What is the logic behind the selectable numbers for forecast horizon length?**

+The shown forecast horizon options are based on quantiles of valid splits.
+This is necessary because Driverless AI cannot display all possible options in general.

+**Assume that in my Walmart dataset, all stores provided data at the week level, but one store provided data at the day level.
+What would Driverless AI do?**

+Driverless AI would still assume “weekly data” in this case because the majority of stores are yielding this property.
+The “daily” store would be resampled to the detected overall frequency.

+Assume that in my Walmart dataset, all stores and departments provided data at the weekly level, but one department in a specific store provided weekly sales on a bi-weekly basis (every two weeks).
+What would Driverless AI do?

+That’s similar to having missing data.
+Due to proper resampling, Driverless AI can handle this without any issues.

+**Why does the number of weeks that you want to start predicting matter?**

+That’s an option to provide a train-test gap if there is no test data is available.
+That is to say, “I don’t have my test data yet, but I know it will have a gap to train of x.”

+**Are the scoring components of time series sensitive to the order in which new pieces of data arrive?
+I.e., is each row independent at scoring time, or is there a real-time windowing effect in the scoring pieces?**

+Each row is independent at scoring time.

+**What happens if the user, at predict time, gives a row with a time value that is too small or too large?**

+Internally, “out-of bounds” time values are encoded with special values.
+The samples will still be scored, but the predictions won’t be trustworthy.

+**What’s the minimum data size for a time series recipe?**

+We recommended that you have around 10,000 validation samples in order to get a reliable estimate of the true error.
+The time series recipe can still be applied for smaller data, but the validation error might be inaccurate.

+**How long must the training data be compared to the test data?**

+At a minimum, the training data has to be at least twice as long as the test data along the time axis.
+However, we recommended that the training data is at least three times as long as the test data.

+**How does the time series recipe deal with missing values?**

+Missing values will be converted to a special value, which is different from any non-missing feature value.
+Explicit imputation techniques won’t be applied.

+**Can the time information be distributed across multiple columns in the input data (such as [year, day, month]?**

+Currently Driverless AI requires the data to have the time stamps given in a single column.
+Driverless AI will create additional time features like [year, day, month] on its own, if they turn out to be useful.

+**What type of modeling approach does Driverless AI use for time series?**

+Driverless AI combines the creation of history-based features like lags, moving averages etc. with the modeling techniques, which are also applied for i.i.d. data.
+The primary model of choice is XGBoost.

+**What’s the idea behind exponential weighting of moving averages?**

+Exponential weighting accounts for the possibility that more recent observations are better suited to explain the present than older observations.

+For more information please visit [H2O Driverless AI - Time Series FAQ](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/faq.html?highlight=time%20series#time-series)